google/pts-bot/doc/overview.md

 ### Goals

-PTS-bot has been built as an important first piece of Blueberry:
+PTS-bot has been built as an important first piece of Pandora:

 * **It provides a huge number of tests, without the need to implement the entire test framework**, which addresses the urgency of having tests for Google Bluetooth stacks.

-* **It will allow defining and unifying all Bluetooth test interfaces of Blueberry**, both low-level and high-level (as PTS tests cover both).
-Other types of Blueberry tests (device-to-device or interoperability) will then use the same interfaces.
+* **It will allow defining and unifying all Bluetooth test interfaces of Pandora**, both low-level and high-level (as PTS tests cover both).
+Other types of Pandora tests (device-to-device or interoperability) will then use the same interfaces.

 * **It will allow pre-certifying DUTs** using a virtual Bluetooth communication